HiSPARC/sapphire/doc/installation.rst

     $ pip install sapphire

-Then, the python package called ``sapphire`` will be retrieved from the internet.
-It will have its dependencies listed and ``pip`` will pull them in and all should be well.
+Then, the python package called ``sapphire`` would be retrieved from the internet.
+It would have its dependencies listed and ``pip`` would pull them in and all should be well.
 In fact, sapphire *does* have its dependencies listed and pip *will* pull them in.
 It is only then, that things start go wrong.
 Whether you'll experience difficulties depends on the operating system you're using and previously installed software.
 Before I'll go on describing how to install sapphire itself, we will first install the prerequisites.

 Mac OS X